Updated on March 22, 2021 to include information about an ALEC Election Roundtable discussion that occurred during the ALEC 2020 Annual Meeting.

 The session is taking place during ALEC’s virtual States and Nation Policy Summit (SNPS) this week from December 2-4.
 Documented obtained a list of attendees participating in the summit along with a list of sponsors, which include Coca-Cola Consolidated, PhRMA and weapons manufacturer Raytheon Technologies.

-The working group, which took place on Wednesday December 2, held a meeting as efforts by the Trump campaign and right-wing organizations are still underway to question the results of the 2020 Election–even after U.S. Attorney General Bill Barr declared there was no widespread election voter fraud.
+The most recent working group, which took place on Wednesday December 2, held a meeting as efforts by the Trump campaign and right-wing organizations are still underway to question the results of the 2020 Election–even after U.S. Attorney General Bill Barr declared there was no widespread election voter fraud.

 Commissioners of the U.S. Election Assistance Commission Christy McCormick, Don Palmer, and special counsel to the commissioners, Tyler Herrmann, were among the participants.
 McMormick and Palmer are both Republicans and have frequently participated in groups which have criticized vote-by-mail and have hyped unfounded voter fraud claims.